-Chapter III treats various approaches that have been taken to express concepts related to classical Hausdorffness (which we will call $T_2$ for the rest of this paragraph) to the pointfree setting.
-After an introductory paragraph which also mentions the rich history of this topic, Section 2 treats three variants of weak Hausdorff properties, which turn out to be equivalent under subfitness, and which, taken together with subfitness, are a conservative extension of $T_2$ (where a property $\hat{P}$ for frames is called a conservative extension of a property P for spaces, if a space X has property P if and only if the frame $\Omega(X)$ has property $\widehat{P}$ ).
-Imitating the well-known characterization for $T_2$ -spaces that the diagonal is a closed subspace in the product of the space with itself yields the notion of strong Hausdorffness for locales.
-As the choice of terminology suggests, strong Hausdorffness of a frame implies Hausdorffness, and it has a lot of nice properties which are treated in Sections 3, 9, 10 and 11 of this chapter, such as, e.g., the facts that compact strongly Hausdorff locales are regular, that compact sublocales of strongly Hausdorff locales are closed, that dense frame homomorphisms are monomorphisms in the category of strongly Hausdorff frames and that strongly Hausdorff locales form an epireflective subcategory of Loc.
-However, since for a space X the frames $\Omega(X \times X)$ and $\Omega(X) \oplus \Omega(X)$ in general do not coincide, the notion of strong Hausdorffness fails to be conservative; in general, for a $T_0$ -space X, only the implication ' $\Omega(X)$ strongly Hausdorff $\Rightarrow X$ is $T_2$ ' holds.
-In Sections 3, 6 and 7, a slightly weaker variant of strong Hausdorffness with very good behavior is discussed, which was originally obtained by different authors looking at the topic from different angles, but resulted in equivalent concepts: one way builds on a spatial approach treating $T_2$ as a form of weak regularity, and the other one replaces the localic product and diagonal by a modification in the definition of strong Hausdorffness.
-The resulting notions are equivalent to the following definition, calling a frame L Hausdorff, if for any $1 \neq a \nleq b$ in L, there exists $u, v \in L$ with $u \nleq a, v \nleq b$ and $u \land v = 0$ .
-This notion of Hausdorffness for locales is a conservative extension of $T_2$ , which is hereditary and productive in Loc; as a matter of fact, the Hausdorff locales form a reflective subcategory of Loc.
+Chapter III treats various approaches that have been taken to express concepts related to classical Hausdorfness (which we will call $T_2$ for the rest of this paragraph.) to the pointfree setting.
+After an introductory paragraph which also mentions the rich history of this topic, Section 2 treats three variants of weak Hausdorff properties, which turn out to equivalent under subfitness, and which, taken together with subfitness, are a conservative extension of $T_2$ (where a property $\hat{P}$ for frames is called a conservative extension of a property P for spaces, if a space X has property P if and only if the frame $\Omega(X)$ has property $\hat{P}$ ).
+Imitating the well-know characterization for $T_2$ -spaces that the diagonal is a closed subspace in the product of the space with itself, yields the notion of strong Hausdorffness for locales.
+As the choice of terminology suggests, strong Hausdorffness of a frame implies Hausdorffness and it has a lot of nice properties which are treated in sections 3,9,10 and 11 of this chapter, like e.g. the facts that compact strongly Hausdorff locales are regular, that compact sublocales of strongly Hausdorff locales are closed, that dense frame homomorphisms are monomorphisms in the category of strongly Hausdorff frames and that strongly Hausdorff locales form an epireflective subcategory of Loc.
+However, since for a spaces X, the frames $\Omega(X \times X)$ and $\Omega(X) \oplus \Omega(X)$ in general do not coincide, the notion of strong Hausdorfness fails to be conservative; in general, for a $T_0$ -space X, only the implication $\Omega(X)$ strongly Hausdorff $\Rightarrow X$ is $T_2^{(2)}$ holds.
+In sections 3, 6 and 7 a slightly weaker variant of strong Hausdorffness with very good behavior is discussed, which was orginally obtained by different authors looking at the topic from different angles, but resulted in equivalent concepts: one way builds on a spatial approach treating $T_2$ as a from of weak regularity, the other one replaces the localic product and diagonal by a modification in the definition of strong Hausdorffness.
+The resulting notions are equivalent to the following definition, calling a frame LHausdorff, if for any $1 \neq a \not < b$ in L, there exist $u, v \in L$ with $u \not < a, v \not < b$ and $u \wedge v = 0$ .
+This notion of Hausdorffness for locales is a conservative extension of $T_2$ , which is herditary and productive in Loc; as a matter of fact the Hausdorff locales form a reflective subcategory of Loc.
 Chapter III also contains a short paragraph discussing the notion of point-Hausdorffness, which is weaker than Hausdorffness (where a frame is called point-Hausdorff if every semi-prime element is maximal).

-Chapter IV very nicely rounds up and synthesizes this first part of the book on lower separation in the pointfree setting, providing, inter alia, some tables of the valid implications for easy reference.
-The higher separation axioms are the subject of the next four chapters: Chapter V (Regularity and Fitness), Chapter VI (Complete

-Regularity), Chapter VII (Normality) and Chapter VIII (More on Normality and Related Properties).
+Chapter IV very nicely rounds up and synthetises this first part of the book on lower separation in the pointfree setting, providing a.o. some tables of the valid implications for easy reference.
+The higher separation axioms are the subject of the next four chapters: Chapter V (Regularity and fitness), Chapter VI (Complete Regularity), Chapter VII (Normality) and Chapter VIII (More on Normality and Related Properties).